 2. Methodology

 The present study is entirely based on secondary data sources including annual reports published by the Directorate of Fisheries (Government of Rajasthan, 2024) and Handbook on Fisheries Statistics (2023) published by Department of Fisheries (Government of India).
-The data of fish production and fish seed production were compiled for the duration of 25 years (1999 to 2023).
+The data on fish production and fish seed production were compiled for the duration of 25 years (1999 to 2023).

-The trend of production of fish and fish seed of the state was analysed which was fitted by co-efficient of multiple determination (R2) and computed by the use of following formulas.
+The trend in the production of fish and fish seed of the state was analysed which was fitted by co-efficient of multiple determination (R2) and computed by the use of following formulas.

 Linear function, Y = a + b X